Addressing Training Bias via Automated Image Annotation: Introduction

-There are additional benefits to using wireless device localization to label images.
-Interacting with a wireless device generally produces a device identifier that can be used to correlate the same device or user {\em across} different images, {\em e.g.}, temporal correlation of moving users across images in a sequence, or geographic correlation of the same user from images taken from different perspectives.
-Identifiers also enables ``user-driven'' policies such as ``opt-out'' lists for users who wish to be excluded for privacy reasons.
+\para{Benefits.} Wireless device localization has a number of distinct advantages over alternatives.
+First, this approach requires no active participation from the participant, compared to systems where participants don wearable RFIDs.
+Second, it has significantly longer range compared to RFIDs and similar devices.
+Third, wireless devices responding to FTM probes will return a device identifier, which can be used to correlate the same device or user {\em across} different images, {\em e.g.}, temporal correlation of moving users across images in a sequence, or geographic correlation of the same user from images taken from different perspectives.
+Finally, device identifiers can be used to support ``user-driven'' privacy policies, including the ability to ``opt-out'' of image annotation for privacy reasons.